 Building trust online is easier than ever

 Social media are meant to tell your company’s story and to show what you’re all about.
 While doing so, your followers are also able to take part in your story and tell you what they think about what’s going on.
 Followers are able to share their opinions and experiences about products, brands and companies and it’s your key task to make sure people like what they’re seeing.
 If you’re able to score points on likeability, you can actually make your social media account one of your most powerful online assets.
 In order to do so, you will need to gain trust and connect with your target audience by valuing both openness and interaction.
-Luckily social media do their part to help you build trust with your customers.
+Luckily social media does their part to help you build trust with your customers.
 Talking about the importance of online marketing.

 Fast conversion happens online